PixelatedLagg/fcss/README.md

 # FCSS - Functional CSS
-FCSS is a superset of the classic CSS language and aims to provide more functionality
+FCSS is a superset of the classic CSS language and aims to provide more functionality.

 ## Example